Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 Remaining Mod Progress:

 Lithium: 99% - All that remains is a few critical fixes.
-Iris: 50% - Very Incomplete, Porting is a relatively big task.
+Iris: 100%??? - Finished port locally.
+Needs testing still.